microsoft/vcpkg/docs/commands/install.md

 Attempt to download all assets required for an install plan without performing any builds.

-When passed this option, vcpkg will run every recipe in the plan until they make their first non-downloading external process call.
-Most ports perform all required downloads before this call (which is usually to their buildsystem), so this procedure will successfully run all download steps without executing the underlying build.
+When passed this option, vcpkg will run each build in the plan until it makes its first non-downloading external process call.
+Most ports perform all downloads before the first external process call (usually to their buildsystem), so this procedure will download all required assets.
+Ports that do not follow this procedure will not have their assets predownloaded.

 ### `--only-binarycaching`